MarkPflug/Sylvan/docs/Csv/Options.md

 __StringFactory__

 The StringFactory option allows providing a custom mechanism for string construction.
 The default of `null`, will result in strings being constructed normally, each call to GetString will produce a new value.
 The intent of this option is allowing deduplication of strings during parsing.
-CSV files often contain very repetetive strings; city or state names, for example, and by providing a custom `StringFactory` implementation these strings can be de-duped as they are read.
+CSV files often contain very repetitive strings; city or state names, for example, and by providing a custom `StringFactory` implementation these strings can be de-duped as they are read.
 This can be significantly more efficient than de-duping after the fact with a `HashSet<string>` for example.

 Providing a string factory can affect performance both positively, and adversely depending on how much duplication there is in the file, and of course depends on the implementation of the factory method itself.